 As Dr. Heather Loenser, AAHA’s Senior Veterinary Officer, put it recently, “Veterinary medicine is always evolving and improving.
-And as such, AAHA has to remain flexible, ready to challenge previous protocols and upgrade them to the latest recommendations." - It is that flexibility that has defined AAHA as The Standard of Veterinary Excellence.
+And AAHA has to remain flexible, ready to challenge previous protocols and upgrade them to the latest recommendations."

 The best doctor in the world is the veterinarian.
 He can't ask his patients what is the matter--he's got to just know.”

-We know that because human hospitals have to be accredited.
-If they don't, they can't offer Medicare.
+We know this because human hospitals have their own accreditation standards.
+For example, if a human hospital is not accredited by a CMS-approved program, they can't offer Medicare.
 Being AAHA accredited is not about prestige.
 Yes, that comes with it.
-But, being accredited is about operating at a higher level.
+Being accredited is actually about operating at a higher level.
 And when it comes to health, that's the only level to play on.
 The process of accreditation is challenging and rigorous.
-It also voluntary and not guaranteed.
-When a veterinary facility steps up to become accredited, they're making a proclamation that they're committed to excellence.
+It is also voluntary and not guaranteed.
+When a veterinary facility steps up to become accredited, it means they are making a proclamation they are committed to excellence.

-It's not to say that if a practice is not accredited they're not a good practice.
-No. But, it is to say they've not been measured by AAHA's roughly 900 standards to achieve accreditation.
+This doesn’t mean non-accredited veterinary practices are bad.
+No. It does mean they've not been measured by AAHA's roughly 900 accreditation standards.
 Some veterinary practices think good enough is good enough.
 And that's fine.
-AAHA's President-elect, Dr. Taul says "It also raises the question of how much more successful would they be if they truly reached for their full potential by obtaining accreditation"
+But as AAHA's President-elect, Dr. Darren Taul says, "It also raises the question of how much more successful would they be if they truly reached for their full potential by obtaining accreditation."

-But, like in any profession, some want to take their skillset higher.
+As in any profession, some want to take their skillset to the next level.
 They want to be champions.
-AAHA can take you there.
-Since 1933, they've charted the course for approximately 3700 practices to accreditation.
-Dr. Bo Williamson, owner of the Tennessee Avenue Hospital in Cincinnati, Ohio, the oldest continuously accredited American Animal hospital Association Hospital in the world says "Accreditation is a way to force yourself to be the best you can be.
+AAHA can take them there.
+Since 1933, AAHA has charted a course to accreditation for approximately 3,700 practices.
+Dr. Bo Williamson, owner of the Tennessee Avenue Hospital in Cincinnati, Ohio, the oldest continuously accredited American Animal hospital Association Hospital in the world says, "Accreditation is a way to force yourself to be the best you can be.
 Owners and employees of accredited hospitals constantly look to make things better."

 Currently, only 12 to 15 percent of animal hospitals are accredited.
 AAHA wants more practices to make the journey to accreditation.
 They invite you to take the accreditation challenge and go at your own pace.
 This allows prospective practices to know exactly what lies in front of them.